-No options were granted during the financial year to subscribe for unissued shares of the Company.
+There was no share options granted during the financial year to subscribe for unissued shares of the Company.

-No shares were issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company.
+There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company.